moia-oss/bastion-host-forward/README.md

 The following section includes some examples in supported languages how the Bastion Host can be created for different databases.

-## Creating the Bastion Host for RDS in Typescript
+## Bastion Host for RDS in Typescript

 A minimal example for creating the RDS Forward Construct, which will be used via username/password could look like this snippet: